Policy Gradient Methods for Distortion Risk Measures: Introduction

 The rest of the paper is organized as follows: Section \ref{sec:pblm} describes the DRM-sensitive episodic MDP.
 Section \ref{sec:drm} introduces our proposed gradient estimation methods and corresponding algorithms.
-Section \ref{sec:main} presents the non-asymptotic bounds for our algorithms.
-Section \ref{sec:dpg} provide the detailed proofs of convergence.
+Section \ref{sec:main} introduces the non-asymptotic bounds for our algorithms, while Section \ref{sec:dpg} offers detailed proofs of convergence.
+Section \ref{sec:sim} presents empirical results from our proposed algorithms.
 Finally, Section \ref{sec:conclusions} provides the concluding remarks.
-We provide results from an empirical investigation of our proposed algorithms in Appendix \ref{sec:sim}.